dannyvanl/treestencil/README.md

 - document how to build and how to run/use
 - badges
 - tests
-- examples
+- more examples
-- introduction
+- introduction, motivation
-- build pipeline
+- release pipeline (multiple architectures) including NOTICE
-- multiple architectures
-- license
-- contributing doc